davorg/dmp/chapters/chapter02.md

 and everything will still work as expected.

-Rather than using the STDIN file handle, Perl allows you to make your program even more flexible with no more work, by reading input from the null file handle like this:
+Rather than using the `STDIN` filehandle, Perl allows you to make your program even more flexible with no more work, by reading input from the null filehandle like this:

     #!/usr/bin/perl -w
     while (<>) {
       print munged_data($_);
     }

 In this case, Perl will give your program each line of every file that is listed on your command line.
-If there are no files on the command line, it reads from STDIN.
+If there are no files on the command line, it reads from `STDIN`.
 This is exactly how most UNIX filter programs work.
 If we rewrote our data_munger program using this method we could call it in the following ways:

     data_munger input.dat > output.dat
     data_munger input.dat | data reader